SilviaChen/wanting.github.io/_posts/2018-05-16-setup-vim-with-python-in-ubuntu-1804.md

 then you will get 'pydiction' directory

 #### Configure vimrc(1/2)
-> The '~/.vimrc' is a new file, not a default, you can refer other cofiguratiion to customize your vim:
+> The '~/.vimrc' is a new file, not a default, you can refer other configuration to customize your vim:

 ```angular2html
 # cp /usr/share/vim/vim80/vimrc_example.vim ~/.vimrc